Vicente Fernández: Death

 Fernández was hospitalized in serious condition after falling at his ranch in Guadalajara on 6 August 2021.
 He had injured his cervical spine and was placed on a ventilator under the intensive care unit.
-Two weeks later he was diagnosed with Guillain–Barré syndrome and began treatment on 13 August.
-His son Vicente confirmed to the press that it was a disease that had nothing to do with the fall he suffered.
+Two weeks later, he was diagnosed with Guillain–Barré syndrome and began treatment on 13 August.
+His son Vicente Jr. confirmed to the press that it was a disease that had nothing to do with the fall he suffered.
 On 26 October 2021, he left intensive care following an improvement in his clinical condition.
 On 30 November 2021, he was again admitted to intensive care following a complication of his health caused by pneumonia.
 On 11 December, his son again reported in an interview that his father was sedated due to a worsening of his condition.

 Fernández died of complications from his injuries on 12 December 2021, at the age of 81.
 President of Mexico Andrés Manuel López Obrador mourned his death with a tweet in which he recognized Fernández as the "symbol of the ranchera song of our time, known and recognized in Mexico and abroad".
-The Colombian president, Iván Duque, said "his departure hurts us and his legacy will be alive forever", the U.S President, Joe Biden, said that "the world of music has lost an icon".
-Also on Twitter, leaders including the President of Venezuela, Nicolás Maduro, the Mayor of Mexico City, Claudia Sheinbaum, the former President of Colombia Álvaro Uribe, and of Bolivia Evo Morales as well as numerous Mexican and Latin American entertainment personalities offered their condolences.
-Former U.S Secretary of State Hillary Clinton recognized Fernandez as "a musical icon and a good man".
+The Colombian president, Iván Duque, said "his departure hurts us and his legacy will be alive forever", and the U.S President, Joe Biden, said that "the world of music has lost an icon".
+Also on Twitter, other leaders including the President of Venezuela, Nicolás Maduro, the Mayor of Mexico City, Claudia Sheinbaum, the former President of Colombia Álvaro Uribe, and of Bolivia Evo Morales as well as numerous Mexican and Latin American entertainment personalities offered their condolences.
+Former U.S. Secretary of State Hillary Clinton recognized Fernandez as "a musical icon and a good man".
 He died on the day of Our Lady of Guadalupe, patron saint of Mexico, to whom Fernández had a great devotion.

-Fernández's body was transferred from the funeral home to the Arena VFG, which the artist had donated to his city of Guadalajara, where his family and at least six thousand fans were already waiting for him.
+Fernández's body was transferred from the funeral home to the Arena VFG, which the artist had donated to his hometown of Guadalajara, where his family and at least six thousand fans were already waiting for him.
 Songs including "El Rey" and "Acá Entre Nos" were performed by his Mariachi Azteca.
-There the coffin with his remains was placed, in the middle of the stage that was turned into an altar with a large crucifix presiding over the scene and on one side an image of the Our Lady of Guadalupe accompanied the coffin.
+There, the coffin with his remains was placed, in the middle of the stage that was turned into an altar with a large crucifix presiding over the scene and on one side an image of the Our Lady of Guadalupe accompanied the coffin.
 On the coffin, which was surrounded by a sea of white flowers, rested his favorite sombrero.

-The following day the Catholic funeral took place at the same arena.
-The ceremony was alternated by songs of his most famous rancheras and ended with "Volver volver", as he had wished, live.
+The following day, the Catholic funeral took place at the same arena.
+The ceremony was alternated by songs of his most famous rancheras and ended with "Volver Volver", as he had wished, live.
 Afterwards, his body was taken to his ranch, where he was buried in a mausoleum.